Designer cells: Using synthetic biology to edit our genetic code

 Disruptive Impact

-• The wellness industry, making it possible to engineer human cells to become immune to the cosmetic effects of aging.
+• Human cells being engineered to become immune to the effects of aging.

 • What additional applications can you think of for designer cells in different industries?